-By the end of 2005, there were more than 46 000 unsentenced prisoners, down from a high of nearly 64 000 in April 2000.
-The special remissions had no impact on this total, as the remissions only applied to sentenced prisoners.
+By the end of 2005 there were more than 46 000 unsentenced prisoners, down from a high of nearly 64 000 in April 2000.
+The special remission had no impact on this total, as the remissions only applied to sentenced prisoners.
 This suggests that some meaningful progress has been made in dealing with the large number of unsentenced prisoners.
 The total, however, represents an increase of over 90% between 1995 and 2005.
-By the end of 2004, there were still more than 20 000 unsentenced prisoners who had been in custody for more than three months, over 5 000 of whom had been there for more than a year.24
+By the end of 2004, there were still more than 20 000 unsentenced prisoners who had been in custody for has also been remarked upon by magistrates that there is an increase in child maintenance cases over the same period as well as an increase in domestic violence cases.